-HIB 4436 allows Michigan's public universities and colleges to have whatever policies they wish.
-All HIB 4436 requires is that, whatever policy a college chooses to have, it must respect religious student groups' right to choose their leaders according to their religious beliefs.
-HIB 4436 thereby protects Michigan's public colleges, and the taxpayers that fund them, from costly litigation.
-Equally importantly, HIB 4436 protects religious students from discrimination on Michigan campuses and secures their basic freedoms of speech and religion.
+Letter to Chairman Rogers, Rep. Jones, and Members of the House Education Committee March 11, 2018 Page 5 of 11 policy, a college must respect religious student groups' right to choose their leaders according to their religious beliefs.
+State legislation thereby protects public colleges, and the taxpayers that fund them, from costly litigation.
+Equally importantly, state legislation protects religious students from discrimination on public campuses and secures their basic freedom of speech and religion.